Twin Creeks Country Club Review

 - strategically placed bunkers

-- meandering creek that lines some fairways and crosses others forcing you to lay up or risk carrying it
+- meandering creeks that line some fairways and cross others forcing you to lay up or risk carrying them

 - huge elevation changes, blind shots, and dog legs

 - rolling fairways that are fairway tight, tree lined, and if you miss them you're most lost

 But don't let that scare you off, there are 6 sets of tee boxes and if you play smart you'll have a blast playing Twin Creeks.

 The front nine is the easiest nine as it plays from the bottom of the valley up to the top and along a ridge and then back down into the valley - offering some majestic views and dramatic elevation changes.
 The first few holes start off fairly traditional helping make this nine much easier than the back nine.
 Holes five through nine define this nine and make it unique and enjoyable to play.
 For example, number 5 is a 593 yard par 5 with a wide open landing zone from a dramatic elevated tee box (a great Kodak moment) but then it gets tough - as the fairway narrows as it crosses a creek leading to a very well protected green, making course management and club selection critical to score well on this challenging hole.
 And 7 and 9 are also beauts - #7 is an uphill blind shot that then heads downhill through a steep and narrow fairway to the green and #9 (a 208 yard par 3) requires a very accurate shot off a huge elevated tee box to carry the natural area and nail a small green and landing zone.
 You'll want to play these last 4 holes again.